wheresrhys/fetch-mock-jest/README.md

 # API

+## Setting up mocks

+Please refer to the [fetch-mock documentation](http://wheresrhys.co.uk/fetch-mock)

+All jest methods for configuring mock functions are disabled as fetch-mock's own methods should always be used

+## Inspecting mocks

 All the built in jest function inspection assertions can be used, e.g. `expect(fetchMock).toHaveBeenCalledWith('http://example.com')`.

-`fetch.mockClear()` can be used to reset the call history

-`fetch.mockReset()` can be used to remove all configured mocks

-All other jest methods for configuring mock functions are disabled as fetch-mock's own methods should always be used

 `fetchMock.mock.calls` and `fetchMock.mock.results` are also exposed, giving access to manually inspect the calls.